qlibs/sml/README.md

 - Can I disable running tests upon use?

     > Yes.
-Define `SML2_DISABLE_STATIC_ASSERT_TESTS`.
+Define `DISABLE_STATIC_ASSERT_TESTS`.
 Running compile-time tests upon import/include is essential for correctness, though, so use with cautious.

 - What features enables the fast compile time times and running tests upon use?